Sign In / Sign Out

 Querying simultaneously is the preferred option since there will be no duplicate records.
 Individual hazard queries can lead to a duplication of losses because the aggregation procedure runs on a singular hazard.
 For example, a loss event caused by flooding and thunderstorm wind will be returned twice by SHELDUS™ when querying by flooding or wind only.
 When querying for both hazards at the same time, the loss will be split between both hazard types.

+Your download is a .zip file that contains two .csv files: file A includes direct losses (property, crop, injuries, fatalities) only while file B includes USDA insured crop damage.
 Depending on your query selection, the download will list the temporal information (year, month, and/or quarter), spatial information (FIPS code, county, state), damage information (crop and property damage, fatalities, injuries), and hazard type(s).
 Please see the metadata section for more detailed information on the naming convention of table columns

 The easiest way to map the downloaded information is to link it using the FIPS code.
 Spatial information (shapefiles) are available from our products section.

 In case of multi-county events, SHELDUS™ distributes losses equally between the affected counties.
 For instance, a thunderstorm event affecting Richland and Lexington County in South Carolina and causing property damages of $50,000 will be entered into the database as an event affecting Richland County with $25,000 and Lexington County with $25,000 worth of damage.